markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History

+Update 21st May 2021 - "Read through the 'Trench Warfare' chapter."

 Update 14th May 2021 - "More on user feedback."

 Update 11th May 2021 - "Incorporating user feedback!"